CrocSwap/blog-posts/drafts/apecoin.md

+# A Study on Apes: Profits vs. Impermanent Losses

+This is the first in a series of posts by [0xfbifemboy](https://twitter.com/0xfbifemboy) on the performance of concentrated liquidity.

 ## Introduction

 On March 17, 2022, Yuga Labs, the owner of the Bored Ape Yacht Club (BAYC) brand and related derivatives, [launched](https://crypto.com/product-news/apecoin-token-feature) ApeCoin ($APE).
 Large quantities of ApeCoin were claimable for free by owners of BAYC and BAYC-related NFTs; at the same time, liquidity for the token was added to major exchanges such as FTX.
 Although ApeCoin has no current functionality, it was the subject of considerable interest from traders, and after an initial post-launch slump, the token price increased by up to 2.5x within the subsequent 24 hours to a fully diluted valuation well exceeding $15 billion.

 Although most ApeCoin trading volume occurred on centralized exchanges such as FTX and Binance, a considerable amount also occurred on-chain, primarily via Uniswap on Ethereum mainnet.
 In this post, we report the results of a rudimentary analysis of the first 24 hours of on-chain trading data with a focus on liquidity providers' profits.
 Liquidity providers on Uniswap V3 derive revenue from collection of trading fees (a fixed percent of all swap volume); however, as prices fluctuate, they also suffer from impermanent loss (IL).
 Whether liquidity providers are in profit *relative to a portfolio where they hold the paired assets directly* therefore depends on the balance between trading fees and impermanent loss.

-We show that although over 86% of ApeCoin liquidity positions on Uniswap V3 were in profits compared to their invested balances, the majority of liquidity positions incurred impermanent losses which outweighed their collected trading fees, suggesting that the typical liquidity provider would have been better off simply holding APE directly.
+We show that although over 86% of ApeCoin liquidity positions on Uniswap V3 were in profits compared to their invested balances, the majority of liquidity positions incurred impermanent losses which outweighed their collected trading fees, suggesting that the typical liquidity provider would have been better off simply holding APE directly, at least in the first 24 hours of ApeCoin trading.
 Our results suggest that liquidity providers systematically underestimated the volatility of ApeCoin prices, leading them to undersize their position ranges and leading to substantial levels of impermanent loss.

 ## Initial observations